 \subsubsection{5.1.2\ \ Joint}

 The joint retrievers merge heterogeneous evidence as input.
-This type of retrievers consider the relations among evidence, and some make this relations also be retrievable. \paragraph{Cell-Based:} Some benchmarks \cite{chen-etal-2020-hybridqa} have provided relations to text and tables, which can be directly adapted by the models.
-Hybrider \cite{chen-etal-2020-hybridqa} connects cells with related text and question entities, then every cell is scored and combined with that in the same row.
-Yet not all provided relations are useful for an example, so MuGER \cite{wang2022muger} sees the linking as retrievable objects just like cells or rows.
-To help models learn the process of reasoning, CARP \cite{zhong-etal-2022-reasoning} and CORE \cite{ma2022open} search the relations between question entities, text entities, and table cells, and try to select the golden linking path. \paragraph{Row-Based:} Just like DuRePa \cite{li-etal-2021-dual}, MITQA \cite{kumar2021multi} and DocHopper \cite{sun2022iterative} directly concatenate rows with related textual evidence as the retriever input.
+This kind of retriever takes into account the relations between the various kinds of evidence, and some of them even make these relations retrievable. \paragraph{Cell-Based:} Some benchmarks \cite{chen-etal-2020-hybridqa} have provided text and table relationships that the model can directly adapt.
+Hybrider \cite{chen-etal-2020-hybridqa} connects cells with related text and question entities, and then every cell is scored and combined with that in the same row.
+Yet not all provided relations are useful, so MuGER \cite{wang2022muger} sees the linking also as the retrievable objects, just like cells or rows.
+To help models learn the process of reasoning, CARP \cite{zhong-etal-2022-reasoning}, and CORE \cite{ma2022open} search the relations between question entities, text entities, and table cells and try to select the golden linking path. \paragraph{Row-Based:} Just like DuRePa \cite{li-etal-2021-dual}, MITQA \cite{kumar2021multi} and DocHopper \cite{sun2022iterative} directly concatenate rows with related textual evidence as the retriever input.
 Taking into account that cell-based and row-based have different advantages, TTGen \cite{Li-teal-2021-tsqa} tries to mix two types of granularity to retrieve, which transfers table operations into sentences, such as extremum values and monotonic change, then ranks them with the question and related paragraphs.
-To recover the linking between tables and rows, OTTeR \cite{huang2022mixed} firstly links rows and text as blocks like OTT-QA baseline \cite{chen2021open}, then uses a modified dense retriever to obtain used blocks. \paragraph{Table-Based:} Considering the prior knowledge that every text is only associated with one table, the Fusion Retriever and Cross-Block Reader system (FR+CBR), which is the baseline system of OTT-QA \cite{chen2021open}, presents the table-text group called block, which contains one table and several related texts, then all possible blocks will be flattened and retrieved to be the input of the following modules.
+To recover the linking between tables and rows, OTTeR \cite{huang2022mixed} firstly links rows and text as blocks like OTT-QA baseline \cite{chen2021open}, then uses a modified dense retriever to obtain useful blocks. \paragraph{Table-Based:} Considering the prior knowledge that every text is only associated with one table, the Fusion Retriever and Cross-Block Reader system (FR+CBR), which is the baseline system of OTT-QA \cite{chen2021open}, presents the table-text group called block, which contains one table and several related texts.
+All possible blocks will be flattened and retrieved to be the input of the following modules.